Links below are to bookmarks on this page.

 There are additional photos of the memorials for Clinton Odell on the Garden Memorials Page.

 Snow and ice in the Garden in early April was a frequent occurrence.
-The little cabin Martha used for an office was unheated in the early years and later by a small wood stove.
+The little cabin Martha used for an office was unheated and did not have electricty in the early years so kerosene lamps, and occasionally a kerosene heater were used, both of which Martha brought from home.
+Later, a small wood stove was installed.
+Even with the various methods of heat, on cold days the office did not get warm and at times she would run up and down the path a few times to warm up!
+(4a).
 If you have lived in the metro area for many years you know it is not unusual for winter to delay the Garden’s spring season.
 That is actually more common than an early spring.
 Check out these quotes about opening day and the weather from Martha Crone's log and her diary: 1934 to 1958.

 As Eloise had realized, the task of caring for such a special place was more than could be accomplished by one person, especially considering that plants do not live forever and must be constantly replaced.
 Martha states in her History of the Eloise Butler Wild Flower Garden that up to 1951 she herself had set out some 42,500 plants.
 In that history she stated that the garden contained over 1,000 species not including mosses, algae and fungi.
 She attached a census to her history listing 787 individual species of plants and shrubs.
 All tools used in the Garden were hand tools, no power equipment, no electrical equipment, nothing but muscle power.
 [Tool Inventory]